epccs/Gravimetric/Manager/manager/README.md

 (done) change cmd 16 and 17 to use one cmd 16 to access point2point mode of host (done) move cmd 16 to 3, rename PointToPoint.md to PVandBattery.md (done) daynight state enum
-PowerManagement.md to Analog.md
+(done) PowerManagement.md to Analog.md
-move alt_enable from status bit 4 to its own cmd 16 alt_enable is for the power_manager to control, so change its name to...
+(done) move alt_enable from status bit 4 to its own cmd 16 to setup callback alt_enable name changed to enable_alternate_callback_address, and holds callback

 Verify power_manager with an applicaiton
 Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE